 Myers Briggs: ENFJ

-Top 5 strengths: Input, Connectedness, WOO, Intellection, and Positivity
+Top 5 Strengths: Input, Connectedness, WOO (Winning Others Over), Intellection, Positivity

 Contact Madi: firstname.lastname@example.org